data-8/textbook/chapters/01/1/2/statistical-techniques.md

 hypotheses, estimating confidence, and predicting unknown quantities.

-Data science extends the field of statistics by taking full advantage of computing, data visualization, and access to information.
+Data science extends the field of statistics by taking full advantage of computing, data visualization, machine learning, optimization, and access to information.
 The combination of fast computers and the Internet gives anyone the ability to access and analyze vast datasets: millions of news articles, full encyclopedias, databases for any domain, and massive repositories of music, photos, and video.